sage-code/maj/numerals.md

 ```

 * Read symbol "+" as "et", make a short pause before "et"
-* Symbol "-" is never read, it is a "legato", (you do not pause)
+* Symbol "-" is newer read, it is a "legato", (you do not pause)

 ```
  125 = un'cen+due'diz+pif